carlosreyesweb/ai/README.md

 # AI Chatbot Environment

-This project sets up an AI environment using Docker Compose, integrating various services like Open WebUI, Ollama, and LiteLLM.
+This project sets up an AI chatbot environment using Docker Compose, integrating various services like Open WebUI, Ollama, and LiteLLM.

 ## Services